Centril/rfcs/text/0000-fn-shorthand.md

 The syntax is reminiscent of a mix between Java and Scala.
-Notice that the `=` syntax is supported, but only when the body of the function is a single expression.
+Notice that the `=` syntax is supported, but only when the body of the function is a single expression as in this RFC.

 Like Rust, the language also supports the braced variants when so desired: